A change of employment contract can raise significant concerns with employees.

 What happens if I don’t accept the new contract terms?

-If you have concerns about the proposed changes you should raise these with your employer as soon as you.
+If you have concerns about the proposed changes you should raise these with your employer as soon as possible.
 Check whether the term in question is a flexibility clause, potentially enabling your employer to bring in the change without your agreement.

 As with most workplace disputes, you are expected to take steps to try to resolve an issue informally with your employer in the first instanced.
 If you are a member of a trade union, you should also make them aware of your concerns.